 All essential features of protocols are in the example above, which connects some basic communication actions by the flow control points we underlined in the text.
-More generally, a protocol is a possibly infinite set of finite sequences of interactions between a fixed set of participants.
-We argue that the set of sequences that characterizes a protocol-and thus the protocol itself-can be described by a language with one form of atomic actions and three composition operators.
+More generally, we interpret a protocol as a possibly infinite set of finite sequences of interactions between a fixed set of participants.
+We argue that the sequences that characterize a protocol-and thus the protocol itself-can be described by a language with one form of atomic action and three composition operators.

-Atomic actions.
-The only atomic action is the interaction, which consists of one (or more) sender(s) (eg, "seller sends"), the content of the communication (eg, "a price", "a description", "acceptance"), and one (or more) receiver(s) (eg, "buyer").
-Compound actions.
-Actions and, more generally, protocols can be composed in three different ways.
-First, two protocols can be composed sequentially (eg, "Seller sends buyer a price...; then buyer sends...") thus imposing a precise order between the actions of the composed protocols.
-Alternatively, two protocols can be composed unconstrainedly, without specifying any order (eg, "Seller sends a price and (sends) a description") thus specifying that any order between the actions of the composed protocols is acceptable.
-Finally, protocols can be composed in alternative (eg, "buyer sends acceptance or it quits"), thus offering a choice between two or more protocols only one of which may be chosen.
+- Atomic actions: The only atomic action is the interaction, which consists of one (or more) sender(s) (e.g., "seller sends"), the content of the communication (e.g., "a price", "a description", "acceptance"), and one (or more) receiver(s) (e.g., "buyer"). - Compound actions: Actions and, more generally, protocols can be composed in three different ways.
+First, two protocols can be composed sequentially (e.g., "Seller sends buyer a price...; then buyer sends...") thus imposing a precise order between the actions of the composed protocols.
+Alternatively, two protocols can be composed without specifying any constraint (e.g., "Seller sends a price and (sends) a description") thus indicating that any order between the actions of the composed protocols is acceptable.
+Finally, protocols can be composed in alternative (e.g., "buyer sends acceptance or it quits"), thus offering a choice between two or more protocols only one of which may be chosen.

-More formally, we use $p \xrightarrow{a} q$ to state that participant p sends participant q a message whose content is described by a, and we use $\langle \cdot, \cdot \rangle$, and $\langle \cdot \rangle$ to denote sequential, unconstrained, and alternative composition, respectively.
+More formally, we use $\mathbf{p} \xrightarrow{a} \mathbf{q}$ to state that participant $\mathbf{p}$ sends participant $\mathbf{q}$ a message whose content is described by a, and we use $\ll; \gg, \ll \wedge \gg$ , and $\ll \vee \gg$ to denote sequential, unconstrained, and alternative composition, respectively.
 Our initial example can thus be rewritten as follows: